toss/es-git/docs/ko/reference/classes/Tag.md

 > **target**(): [`GitObject`](GitObject.md)

-Get the tagged object of a tag
+Get the tagged object of a tag.

-This method performs a repository lookup for the given object and returns it
+This method performs a repository lookup for the given object and returns it.

 #### 반환 형식: